project-chip/connectedhomeip/scripts/tools/zap/README.md

 ## Prerequisites

-This tool uses the python environment, which can be built and activated using:
+This tool may require the python environment to parse the latest version of the cluster revisions (i.e. if you don't provide a '--new-revision' argument).
+The python environment can be built and activated using:

 ```
 # Build